 - AOb

-- CNV Overheid, part of CNV Connectief
+- CNV Onderwijs, part of CNV Connectief

-- FBZ1, representative of AC-HOP
+- FNV

-The Parties hereby declare that they entered into this Collective Labour Agreement at The Hague on 6 March 2020.
+The Parties hereby declare that they entered into this Collective Labour Agreement at The Hague on 21 July 2022.

-2 Preamble
+2. Preamble

 Research institutes fulfil a prominent role in the Dutch and international knowledge infrastructure.
 They make an essential contribution to the Dutch and international knowledgebased economy.
 Academic research and innovation are fundamental to the prosperity and welfare of the Netherlands.
 Societal challenges and questions are therefore leading for the research institutes.
 In other to be able to work together to enhance scientific knowledge, they need to be attractive employers for their three thousand employees, now and in the future.